AdobeDocs/experience-platform.en/help/profile/api/preview-sample-status.md

 ## Generate the unstitched profiles report

 You can gain further visibility into the composition of your organization's Profile Store through the unstitched profiles report.
-An "unstitched" profile is a profile that is associated with pseudonymous identity namespaces such as `ECID` and `AAID` and are inactive, which is any profile that has not added new events for the specified time period.
-A subset of unstitched profiles is known as "unknown" profiles.
+An "unstitched" profile is a profile that contains only one profile fragment.
+An "unknown" profile is a profile that is associated with pseudonymous identity namespaces such as `ECID` and `AAID`.
+Unknown profiles are inactive, which means they have not added new events for the specified time period.
 The unstitched profiles report provides a breakdown of profiles for a period of 7, 30, 60, 90, and 120 days.

 You can generate the unstitched profiles report by performing a GET request to the `/previewsamplestatus/report/unstitchedProfiles` endpoint.